 The A. O. Smith Retirement Security Plan (the Plan) was originally established as the A.O.
 Smith Profit Sharing Retirement Plan (Plan) in 1956.
 Effective January 1, 2010, the Plan was renamed the A. O. Smith Retirement Security Plan and the accounts of all non-union participants maintained under of the A. O. Smith Corporation Savings Plan (the Plan) were transferred into the Plan.
 As of January 1, 2010, the Plan generally covers salaried or commissioned employees of the A. O. Smith Corporation (the Company), its subsidiaries and affiliates and the non-union hourly employees of the Company plants in Charlotte, NC; McBee, SC; El Paso, TX; LaVergne, TN; and Ashland City, TN, providing a convenient means of savings with the assistance of the Company.
+During 2011, employees of the LaVergne, TN facility ceased participating in the plan as a result of the sale of that facility.
 To be eligible, certain employees must either be employed at a rate expected to work 1,000 hours of service in a plan year or actually complete 1,000 hours of service during their first 12 months of employment or any plan year thereafter.
 Employees are eligible to participate in the Plan on the first day of the month after the individual qualifies as an eligible employee.
 Employees elect to participate by designating a portion of their earnings to be contributed to an account maintained on behalf of the participant.
 Participants direct the investment of their contributions into various investment options offered by the Plan.